5h3rr1ll/dotfiles-auto-sync/README.md

 **Platform**: macOS only (uses LaunchAgent for background automation) **Git Platform**: Works with any git platform (GitHub, GitLab, Gitea, Bitbucket, self-hosted)

-**The key advantage**: Your dotfiles are automatically backed up to your git repository **without any manual intervention**.
+**The key advantage**: Your dotfiles are automatically synced to your git repository **without any manual intervention**.
 Every time you modify your shell configuration, the changes are instantly committed and pushed.

-This system uses macOS LaunchAgent to watch your dotfiles and automatically commit/push them to a git repository managed by [yadm](https://yadm.io/) (Yet Another Dotfiles Manager).
+This system uses macOS LaunchAgent to watch your dotfiles and automatically commit and push them to a git repository managed by [yadm](https://yadm.io/) (Yet Another Dotfiles Manager).

-**No more forgetting to commit your dotfiles!** Changes are automatically backed up when files are modified, plus daily as a safety net.
+**No more forgetting to commit your dotfiles!** Changes are automatically synced when files are modified, plus daily as a safety net.

 ## Why Use This?